An American Tail: Plot

 The mice take over an abandoned museum on the Chelsea Piers and begin constructing their plan.
 On the day of launch, Fievel gets lost and stumbles upon Warren's lair.
 He discovers that he is actually a cat in disguise and the leader of the Maulers.
-They capture and imprison Fievel, but his guard is a reluctant member of the gang, a goofy, soft-hearted long-haired orange vegetarian tabby cat called Tiger, who becomes friends and frees him.
+They capture and imprison Fievel, but his guard is a reluctant member of the gang, a vegetarian tabby cat called Tiger, who becomes friends and frees him.

 Fievel races back to the pier with the cats chasing after him and exposes Warren as a cat when Gussie orders the mice to release the secret weapon.
-A huge mechanical mouse, inspired by the bedtime tales Papa told Fievel of the "Giant Mouse of Minsk", chases Warren T. Rat and his gang down the pier and into the water.
+A huge mechanical mouse, inspired by the bedtime tales Papa told Fievel of the "Giant Mouse of Minsk", chases Warren and his gang down the pier and into the water.
 A tramp steamer bound for Hong Kong picks them up on its anchor and carries them away.
 However, a pile of leaking kerosene cans has caused a torch lying on the ground to ignite the pier, and the mice are forced to flee when the fire department arrives to extinguish it.

-During the fire, Fievel is once again separated from his family and ends up at an orphanage.
-Papa and Tanya overhear Bridget and Tony calling out to Fievel, but Papa is sure that there is another "Fievel" somewhere, until Mama finds his hat.

-Joined by Gussie, Tiger allows them to ride him in a final effort to find Fievel, and they are successful.
+During the fire, Fievel is once again separated from his family and ends up at an orphanage in an alley.
+Papa and Tanya overhear Bridget and Tony calling out to Fievel.
+Papa is sure that there is another "Fievel" somewhere, until Mama finds his hat.
+Joined by Gussie, Tiger allows them to ride him.
+This allows them to find Fievel.
 Papa returns Fievel's hat, commenting that it now fits him, and he has grown up into a mouse.
 Henri ends the journey by taking everyone to see his newly completed project—the Statue of Liberty, which appears to smile and wink at Fievel and Tanya, and the Mouskewitzes' new life in the United States begins.